yiisoft/yii2-framework/UPGRADE.md

 which are explained in the following.

 > Note: This document assumes you have composer [installed globally](http://www.yiiframework.com/doc-2.0/guide-start-installation.html#installing-composer) so that you can run the `composer` command.
-If you have a `composer.phar` file inside of your project you need to replace `composer` with `php composer.phar` in the following.
+If you have a `composer.phar` file inside your project you need to replace `composer` with `php composer.phar` in the following.

 > Tip: Upgrading dependencies of a complex software project always comes at the risk of breaking something, so make sure you have a backup (you should be doing this anyway ;) ).

 In case you use [composer asset plugin](https://github.com/fxpio/composer-asset-plugin) instead of the currently recommended [asset-packagist.org](https://asset-packagist.org) to install Bower and NPM assets, make sure it is upgraded to the latest version as well.
-To ensure best stability you should also upgrade composer in this step:
+To ensure the best stability you should also upgrade composer in this step:

     composer self-update
     composer global require "fxp/composer-asset-plugin:^1.4.1" --no-plugins